pal-16/stardapp/README.md

 The demo video is here:

 The app is deployed at https://fanstop-frontend.vercel.app/

+The app uses [Chainsafe](https://chainsafe.io/) and its APIs for decentralized storage on IPFS.

 The app is based on Jakartanet and the related FA2 smart contract is deployed [here][Demo FA2 Contract] (Contract address: KT1X2ifoZhfgz1AhYfHVV36P1sf9UwJS56HY)